Emily V. Gordon

-Emily V. Gordon (born May 3, 1979) is an American writer, producer and podcast host.
+Emily V. Gordon (born May 3, 1979) is an American writer, producer, and podcast host.
 She co-wrote the 2017 romantic comedy film The Big Sick, based on her relationship with her husband and frequent collaborator, comic Kumail Nanjiani.
-Gordon and Nanjiani won an Independent Spirit Award for Best First Screenplay for The Big Sick; they were also nominated for the Academy Award for Best Original Screenplay, among many other nominations.
+Gordon and Nanjiani won the Independent Spirit Award for Best First Screenplay for The Big Sick; they were also nominated for the Academy Award for Best Original Screenplay, among many other nominations.

 Gordon began her career as a family and couples therapist before becoming a writer and comedy producer.
 She co-created the live show The Meltdown with Jonah and Kumail and its television counterpart for Comedy Central, and has written for television (The Carmichael Show), a book (Super You), and for several online and print publications.

 Early life

 Gordon was born and raised in Winston-Salem, North Carolina.
-She received a BA in psychology from the East Carolina University and an MS/EdS in couples and family counseling from the University of North Carolina at Greensboro.
+She received a BA in psychology from East Carolina University and an MS/EdS in couples and family counseling from the University of North Carolina at Greensboro.